We are able to provide services funded through the NDIS where the NDIS participant's funding is either "self-managed" or "plan-managed".

 As parents, you often want to make sure that you're getting the right support or advice for your child.
 This could mean that you're seeking a "second opinion" on your child's developmental needs or therapy approaches.

 Our OTs have specific skills and extensive experience in working with children who have physical and medical complexities.
-We have capacity to offer a consultation or "second opinion" on your child's needs, and can support you to find the right OT for your child, or support your ongoing OT to implement evidence-based strategies (with their consent).
+We have capacity to offer a consultation or "second opinion" on your child's needs, and can support you to find the right OT for your child, or support your ongoing OT to implement evidence-based practices (with their consent).

 For example, if your child has a hemiplegia, we can support you to identify the most appropriate evidence-based strategy to use so your child improves their hand function, and we can support your ongoing OT in implementing these strategies.